Online – Ngondro Retreat Part 1: Essential Prerequisites to the Practice of Dzogchen

 - Rinpoche does ask that all participants commit to attending the entire set of teachings (both Part 1 from Feb 7-9, 2020 and Part 2 from Sept 11-13, 2020).

 Please also mark your calendars for the Ngondro Retreat Part 2 from September 11 – 13, 2020.
-We will be posting further information and opening registration for Part 2 of the 2020 Ngondro teachings soon.
+Part 2 of the 2020 Ngondro Retreat is now open for registration.

 What are the Ngondro Practices?

 Ngondro involves training the mind in preparation for receiving the Dzogchen teachings.
 Ngondro, commonly translated as the “foundational” or “preliminary” practices, includes six different main types of training or meditation that make up the essential prerequisites to the practice of the profound Dzogchen teachings.